 Since your company is composed of many departments, you should write which department this SOP belongs to.
 A customer service SOP wouldn’t make sense to use in the finance department.

 Why does this SOP exist?
 If an employee is new to the company, the title of the SOP only provides a high-level description of the SOP.
 The purpose gives more clarity around why the business activity or routine is important for employees to know.

 The language you use in the SOP may be specific to your company.
 A lot of jargon and acronyms may get built up as your team grows.
-If the SOP contains any acronyms, it’s important the employee knows these terms so that they are not confused when reading the SOP.
+If the SOP contains any acronyms, it’s important the employee knows these terms.
+So, they are not confused when reading the SOP.

 The most important part of the SOP.
-This is a step-by-step list of the procedures the employee should follow when encountering a routine or business activity that has an expected outcome.
+This is a step-by-step list of the standard operating procedures the employee should follow.
+For example; when encountering a routine or business activity that has an expected outcome.
 These instructions could contain the flow chart described above.

 How can SOPs be applied to customer service?
 For customer service departments, SOPs ensure consistency when customer service reps are responding to and working with customers.

-As this quote shows, that experience your customer service team provides to your customers is a “moment of truth.”
-First impressions mean a lot, and it’s not different with a well-running customer service department.
-If a customer calls their credit card company to dispute a billing issue, they would not want to be treated differently every time they call the credit card company.
-SOPs help credit card call centers, for instance, maintain a level of consistency so that customers know what to expect when calling customer service.
+As this quote shows, the experience your customer service team provides is a “moment of truth”.
+First impressions mean a lot, and it’s no different from a well-running customer service department.
+Let’s say a customer calls their credit card company to dispute a billing issue.
+The customer would not want to be treated differently every time they call the credit card company.
+SOPs also help credit card call centers.
+For instance, maintaining a level of consistency so that customers know what to expect when calling customer service.